 - Taking a warm bath or shower

 Diving into the alternate universe of a book, getting your thoughts out on paper, and even taking a break to enjoy a warm shower or bath can eliminate stress.
+Try using a BodyRestore shower steamer to make your shower even more relaxing.
 Sleep is a big one, too.
 You may not be getting enough sleep, and sleep is very important here because your sleep habits and teeth grinding may be linked.
 If so, you can improve sleep hygiene with a regular sleep schedule, having a set evening routine, and eliminating excess time in bed.
 If there is anything else that you know takes your mind off of stressful life events, be sure to add that to this list, too!

 Mouth guards are an easy fix and will reduce a lot of the pain that comes with teeth grinding.
 A night guard is similar to one worn in sports, but is meant to protect you from injury inside the mouth -- grinding or clenching your teeth -- rather than from an outside force.
 You can get one custom made just for you or even find one at the store.
 Consult your dentist about the best option.